 - To analyse existing policy and regulatory frameworks that govern the use of vaccines and biosecurity measures in commercial poultry production.

-- To assess effectiveness of defined vaccination and biosecurity regimes in reducing disease occurrence and the use of antimicrobials in selected settings.
+- To investigate the effectiveness of defined vaccination and biosecurity regimes in reducing diseases occurrence and the use of antimicrobials in selected settings

 - To develop and test a business model for sustainable vaccination and biosecurity interventions.